rehive/docs-portal/content/building/flow-guidelines/withdraw.md

 ---
 ### Withdraw to bank account

 For fiat cash-out, users are able to initiate withdrawals to a bank account of their choice.
-The existing withdrawal flow creates a pending withdrawal transaction, which an Admin Dashboard user can mark as complete after they have actioned the banking transaction through the company’s operational transaction process.
-This flow automates this process with your custom-built extension triggering the bank transaction using the information provided by Rehive.
+The existing manual withdrawal flow creates a pending withdrawal transaction, which an Admin Dashboard user can mark as complete after they have actioned the banking transaction through the company’s operational transaction process.
+You can automate this process with your custom-built extension triggering the bank transaction using the information provided by Rehive.

 <img src="/images/web-app-withdraw-screen.png" alt="Web app withdraw image" width="80%">